Náfpaktos Greece – cute little seaside town

 Greece is really suffering financially, and their internet was down.
 I explained to Explorason that with 2 or 3 rooms filled a night, they may not be able to pay their bill for the internet, and he would have to live without it for a night.
 I was glad to be here to help their business even without the internet.

 It was nice to be early that afternoon, and when we took a stroll down the pretty main street we met some lovely shop-keepers.
 I have been told the Peloponnese are friendly people and it is true.
 One man gave us 50% off in his store as he was about to close for winter.
 He also had a great conversation with us.
 He thanked me on behalf of Australia for our army coming to help fight with the Greeks in the war.
 Tears welled up in his eyes as he told us passionately how we helped save his country.
 Then of course tears welled up in mine.
 This then leads to a conversation about the war with Explorason.

 He then sold us a beautiful little candle holder with the name of a town we ‘must visit’ tomorrow’.
 (Read about that tomorrow) Another shop-keeper lady took time to write a list of towns along the coast she wanted us to visit.

 The ‘big island’ as it is known, really is full of lovely Greek people.

 We headed back to make some salad wraps in our room, as we enjoyed the balcony view of the old church.
-Life for us as long term travellers may be on a budget, but here we sit, watching a movie on the computer we had saved, with a healthy dinner and a wonderful view over a pretty Greek town near one of the oldest places in history.
+Life for us as long-term travelers may be on a budget, but here we sit, watching a movie on the computer we had saved, with a healthy dinner and a wonderful view over a pretty Greek town near one of the oldest places in history.